Important news before you travel:

 Denver is a sporting town.
 No matter what the season, there is always a game sure to satisfy every sports fan.
 Catch a fly ball at Coors Field, watch the Broncos score a touchdown at Mile High, or cheer on the Avalanche and Nuggets at the Pepsi Center.
 Don't forget Colorado's Major League Lacrosse team, the Denver Outlaws, and Major League Soccer team, the Colorado Rapids.

 Denver's live music scene is also hopping.
 The Fillmore Auditorium, one of Denver's premier music venues, brings in big names such as Rise Against and Joss Stone, with capacity of over 3000.
 For a more intimate show, try the Ogden Theater just down Colfax Ave., or the historic Bluebird Theater for a great rock show.
 For a more refined experience, visit the glamorous Paramount Theater, which has maintained its original Art Deco design and hosts everything from rock concerts to Wurlitzer organ performances.
+Surprisingly, Denver has also become a recreational marijuana tourist destination because of its new liberal laws.
+This has been a welcome for lawmakers who have benefitted from the extra tax revenue.

 Denver is also home to many nationally recognized museums, including a new wing for the Denver Art Museum by world-renowned architect Daniel Libeskind, the second largest Performing Arts Center in the nation after Lincoln Center in New York City and bustling neighborhoods such as LoDo, filled with art galleries, restaurants, bars and clubs.